Last updated on December 13th, 2022

 On Airbnb, you can also make money by hosting an experience.
 “Airbnb experiences are activities created and conducted by locals who are passionate about what they do.
 They go above and beyond traditional tours or seminars by immersing guests in a host’s unique world,” according to the Airbnb website.

 If you wish to host an experience, look over Airbnb’s quality guidelines for experience criteria.
 Basically, the visitor must be given access to something, be able to participate in something and be given a unique perspective.
 Design your experience after studying the quality requirements and submitting it to Airbnb for approval.
 You are now ready to publish and host your experience after it has been authorized.

 Many Malaysian hosts have become reliant on their Airbnb income to cover their bills, especially during these uncertain times.

-According to an Airbnb poll of over 2,000 Malaysian visitors and hosts, half stated the platform assisted them with loan payments, while 40% said it provided them with supplemental income.
+According to an Airbnb poll of over 2,000 Malaysian visitors and hosts, half of them stated that the platform helped them pay their debts, while 40% said that the business provided them with supplemental income.

-- apply for and receive approval for a lodging house licence to operate.
+- apply for and receive approval for a lodging house license to operate.

 - Be located on land that is solely zoned for business or commercial mixed-use development.

 Malaysian tourism is expanding at a rapid pace.
 As more tourists visit Malaysia each year, Airbnb is becoming increasingly popular.
 Starting an Airbnb in Malaysia will get you a great opportunity to make a lot of money, especially during the holiday season.